lepinkainen/hovimestari/README.md

 Hovimestari is a personal AI butler assistant inspired by the article ["How I Made a Useful AI Assistant with One SQLite Table and a Handful of Cron Jobs"](https://www.geoffreylitt.com/2025/04/12/how-i-made-a-useful-ai-assistant-with-one-sqlite-table-and-a-handful-of-cron-jobs) by Geoffrey Litt.

-The name "Hovimestari" means "Butler" in Finnish, and this assistant generates its briefs in Finnish.
+The name "Hovimestari" means "Butler" in Finnish.

 ## Features